RebeccaStevens/is-immutable-type/README.md

 };
 ```

-Now the follow will correctly be marked as `Immutable`.
+Now the following will correctly be marked as `Immutable`.

 ```ts
 type Foo = ImmutableShallow<readonly string[]>;